QuantitativeHacker/crypto-flow/README.md

-# xcrypto
+# cryptoflow

 [![MIT licensed](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE-MIT)

-xcrypto is a trading system with a Client/Server architecture.
+cryptoflow is a trading system with a Client/Server architecture.
 It is implemented based on rust tokio and can support up to 65536 strategies running simultaneously.
 It communicates with strategies using WebSocket, automates trading by forwarding exchange quotes, accepting order requests from strategies, and distributing order returns from exchanges.
 This project mainly consists of two subprojects: the **trading system** and the **strategy package**.
 The trading system implements Binance's spot trading and usdt future trading.
 The strategy package is implemented using Rust and Python, strategies can written entirely in python.

 ## Implement strategy